LucasDelfino92/morrowindsharp/mendedmw.md

 ### BUG FIXES

 - [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096) by half11: unofficial patch that aims to make the game completely bug-free (within the abilities of TESCS).
 In addition to being under active development, it diverges from later versions of the community patches in that it aims to only fix bugs (avoiding unnecessary balance and gameplay changes), takes a more conservative approach about what it considers a bug, and implementing bug fixes in coordination with Tamriel Rebuilt and the Project Tamriel projects.
-- [**Arrille Inventory Fix**](https://www.nexusmods.com/morrowind/mods/47709/) by Sigourn: adjusts Arrille's inventory to include the potions and scrolls he claims to sell.
 - [**Correct UV Rocks**](http://mw.modhistory.com/download-56-12003) by Nich: fixes UV mapping on rocks and stones.
 - [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade: forces the game to instantly close on exit.
 - [**FMI - Current Councilors**](https://www.nexusmods.com/morrowind/mods/47342) by PoodleSandwich: a certain NPC will no longer be referred to as being alive once he is dead.